Alice Childress: Playwriting

 She completed her next dramatic work, Wedding Band: A Love/Hate Story in Black and White, in 1962.
 Its setting is South Carolina during World War I and deals with a forbidden interracial love affair.
 Due to the scandalous nature of the show and the stark realism it presented, it was impossible for Childress to persuade any theatre in New York to stage it.
 The show premiered in 1966 at the University of Michigan in Ann Arbor, and was also produced in Chicago.
 It was not until 1972 that it played in New York at the New York Shakespeare Festival, starring Ruby Dee.
 It was later filmed and shown on TV, but many stations refused to screen it.
-A production is being staged at Theatre for a New Audience from April 23 to May 15, 2022, directed by Awoye Timpo and featuring Thomas Sadoski and Veanne Cox.
+A production was staged at Theatre for a New Audience from April 23 to May 15, 2022, directed by Awoye Timpo and featuring Thomas Sadoski and Veanne Cox.
+In the summer of 2023, it was produced at the Stratford Shakespeare Festival, starring Antonette Rudder and Cyrus Lane, directed by Sam White.

 In 1965, Childress was featured in the BBC presentation The Negro in the American Theatre.
 From 1966 to 1968, she was a scholar-in-residence at the Radcliffe Institute for Advanced Study, Harvard University.

 In conjunction with her composer husband, Nathan Woodard, she wrote musical plays, including Young Martin Luther King (originally entitled The Freedom Drum) in 1968 and Sea Island Song (1977).

 Newspaper columns

 Childress published more than thirty columns in the Paul Robeson-associated newspaper, Freedom.
 The tabloid monthly ran from 1950 through 1955, and in 1956 she published a collection of them in her novel Like One of the Family.
 The ones in the book are not always identical with the originals in the newspaper, as the latter often explored a theme discussed elsewhere in the issue.
-As an example of Childress' approach here, when the unconsciously racist employer asks for a health card from the book's protagonist Mildred, a Black domestic worker, Mildred pretends to be relieved, saying she'd wondered how to ask for their own health cards from the family whose laundry she handles and whose beds she makes.
+As an example of Childress's approach here, when the unconsciously racist employer asks for a health card from the book's protagonist Mildred, a Black domestic worker, Mildred pretends to be relieved, saying she had wondered how to ask for their own health cards from the family whose laundry she handles and whose beds she makes.
 The embarrassed employer backs off.

 Also in association with Freedom, in 1952 Childress collaborated with Lorraine Hansberry, who had recently relocated to New York City and begun working at the paper.
 They co-wrote a pageant for Freedom's Negro History Festival, with Harry Belafonte, Sidney Poitier, Douglas Turner Ward and John O. Killens providing narration.
 Childress, sixteen years older than Hansberry, introduced the latter to the Black theatrical community of New York.
 This was Hansberry's earliest surviving theatrical work.